 When a small town reporter was removed from a public meeting and its mayor replaced by the chief of police, Quartzsite, Arizona showed how quickly democracy can devolve into dictatorship.

-On the morning of July 11, residents of Quartzsite, Arizona awoke to find themselves in the midst of a bloodless coup.
+On the morning of July 11, 2011, residents of Quartzsite, Arizona, a small town of 3,677, awoke to find themselves in the midst of a bloodless coup.
 Sunday night, the five-member town council held a closed session in which they declared a state of emergency, ousted the mayor, and installed the chief of police as chief executive.
-These alarming actions are the latest in a growing controversy over a woman who was arrested for speaking out at a Quartzsite town council meeting the previous week.
+Their alarming actions were the latest salvo in a battle over a woman who was arrested for speaking out at a Quartzsite town council meeting the previous week.

 On June 28, Jennifer Jones, publisher of the Desert Freedom Press, rose during the “call to the public” section of the meeting, in which members of the public are invited to speak.
 Jones began to address rules that had been recently introduced by the town council, at which time one council member, a Mr. Joe Winslow, ordered her to relinquish the microphone.
 When she refused, Police Sergeant Fabiola Garcia attempted to forcibly remove the microphone from Jones’ hands.